What food to pair with Malbec

 Malbec has become so popular it may have become one of your favourite red wines but what are the best kind of dishes to pair with it?

-Given most of the bottles we see come from Argentina steak might seem the obvious answer but there are lots of other dishes it would work with too.
-Here are some ideas you might not have thought of.
+Given most of the bottles we see come from Argentina, steak might seem the obvious answer but there are lots of other dishes it would work with too.
+Here are some pairings you might not have thought of.

 Young, fruity malbecs